alexunder/webrtc_native_peerconnection_demo/README.md

-# Introduction  webrtc_native_peerconnection_demo
+# Introduction to webrtc_native_peerconnection_demo

 This code repository was written by me to do some experiments with WebRTC.
 It is known that the WebRTC project is extremely hard to integrate with other projects.
-I have spent weeks extracting the peer connection source from the WebRTC source tree.
+I have spent weeks extracting the peer connection source code from the WebRTC source code tree.
 In order to integrate our own QT project, I also wrote a client version based on QT.

 # How to build (Linux only, Ubuntu 18.04 is prefered)